We are an interdisciplinary group of scientists that are passionate about membranes.

 Chemical engineering & Music studies

 Andre is currently a senior undergraduate chemical engineering and music studies student at Northwestern University.
 He is designing synthetic compartments that engage in encapsulated reactions based on environmental stimuli.

-Yazeed is a junior undergraduate student studying Biomedical Engineering at Northwestern University.
+Yazeed is a senior undergraduate student studying Biomedical Engineering at Northwestern University.
 He is working on designing strategies to modify cellular interactions with cell derived vesicles.